 Frequently Asked Questions by Pet Owners about Prescriptions and Pharmacies — The American Veterinary Medical Association has compiled a list of common questions regarding animal prescriptions and pharmacies.

-Sources to find out whether an online pharmacy is licensed and meets pharmacy board requirements:
+Ohio License Lookup Center — Find out whether an online pharmacy is licensed and meets pharmacy board requirements.

 Pharmacist Guidance — This resource, developed by the OVMA Prescription Drug Task Force, explains why following a veterinarian's prescription exactly as written is so important and outlines critical differences between medications commonly used in both people and animals.
 Remember, the prescribing veterinarian should authorize any changes to a prescription before it is filled, so always contact him/her with questions.